jhercule127/software-concepts/clean-code/functions.md

 ---

-## Output Parameters

-## Try to Avoid Them
+## Output Parameters: Try to Avoid Them

-Output parameters are parameters passed into a function or method call that are modified during the function.
-It's recommended to avoid them.
+Output parameters are parameters passed into a function or method call that are modified during the function. **It's recommended to avoid them.**

 Functions should either return a value or modify "this".
 No other mutations should be allowed.
 In true functional programming, only returning values is preferred.